top of page

 Put Vitamin C at the heart of your Menopause

-Vitamin C is one of the most powerful anti-inflammatory nutrients available … and you don’t need to go to expensive supplements you can start with lemons and oranges in your life and If you can’t tolerate these, then have apples are great!
-The Quercetin in apples is also an immune-system enhancer.
+Vitamin C is one of the most powerful anti-inflammatory nutrients available … you don’t need to go to expensive supplements you can start with lemons and oranges in your life and Quercetin in apples is also an immune-system enhancer.

 Book a free chat or consultation, check out the options here.